 With live entertainment Wednesday through Sunday, including an open mic night every Wednesday, and Thursday Night Soul, there’s always something cool happening at this artistic downtown venue.

-This blog was contributed by Tiffany Thornton in 2015 and updated by Discover Halifax in 2018.
+The blog was originally contributed by Tiffany Thornton in 2015 and has since been adapted by Discover Halifax.